scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 JSON [\[14\]][14] and SQL [\[15\]][15].
 See [Data Schemas](#data-schemas)
 for more information.

-The types in the SemanticDB data model are language-agnostic, but the entities corresponding to these types may be language-dependent.
-For example, [Range](#range) and [Location](#location) mean the same thing in all languages, while [Symbol](#symbol) format relies on scoping rules that are generally vary across languages.
+The data structures in the SemanticDB data model are language-agnostic, but the entities corresponding to these data structures may be language-dependent.
+For example, [Range](#range) and [Location](#location) mean the same thing in all languages, while [Symbol](#symbol) format relies on scoping rules that generally vary across languages.
 See [Languages](#languages) for more information about language-dependent aspects of the specification.

 ### TextDocument